Financial calculators that run the numbers for you.

 Tax-Free Growth

 Investment gains in a Roth account are never taxed.
 In a pre-tax account, every dollar of growth will be taxed as ordinary income when you withdraw it.
-Over 20–30 years of compounding, this difference is substantial.
+Over 20 to 30 years of compounding, this difference is substantial.

 Tax-Free Withdrawals